Working parent: Motherhood penalty and fatherhood bonus

 Motherhood and fatherhood seem to exist in opposition to each other in regards to work lives.
 Men have the potential of earning high regards for being a working father.
 Hegemonic masculinity plays a role in determining a man's bonus.
 If he is white, middle class and has a stable home life with a wife and children, he is viewed as the most appropriately masculine man available to earn a raise.
 Traditional work for men surrounds employment in area that highlight a father as being able to provide as the sole earner in a family.
-The motherhood penalty or "mommy tax", is one that hurts women's financial opportunities, especially in making poverty a majorly feminine status whereas success is masculinized.
-Assumptions that women will or do have children carries discrimination that says moms are the ones who will step away from their jobs to boost their children's development.
+The motherhood penalty or "mommy tax", is one that hurts women's financial opportunities, especially in making poverty a majorly feminine status whereas success is masculinised.
+Assumptions that women will or do have children carries discrimination that says mothers are the ones who will step away from their jobs to boost their children's development.
 Although women may be easier to employ than men due to the hold on their salary demands, women also face a challenge of defending their rights as mothers in a working environment.
-Strictly policed career push to send men and women into different fields, as well as the gender pay gap highlight the discrimination that women face in the work force.
-Policies meant to protect the fertility and reproductive capabilities of women have been enacted in the past, barring women from working too hard, while also barring them from building highly successful careers.
+Strictly policed career push to send men and women into different fields, as well as the gender pay gap highlight the Policies meant to protect the fertility and reproductive capabilities of women have been enacted in the past, barring women from working too hard, while also barring them from building highly successful careers.
 These hurdles, among others, present mothers with possibilities in their career while simultaneously putting permanent barriers preventing them from succeeding, a concept known as the glass ceiling.

 Some companies are making it possible to begin ending the motherhood penalty.
 Gay Gaddis, company owner of T3, implemented a system where new parents could bring their child to work during the critical stages of child-parent bonding.
+As of 2023, no vertical market has been named for companies that specifically offer technology solutions to solve the needs of working parents.